 Disclosure:Ask the Dentist is supported by readers.
 If you use one of the links below and buy something, Ask the Dentist makes a little bit of money at no additional cost to you.
 I rigorously research, test, and use thousands of products every year, but recommend only a small fraction of these.
 I only promote products that I truly feel will be valuable to you in improving your oral health.

-And how, exactly, can you tell the difference between a regular blister and a cold sore?
+How can you tell the difference between a regular blister and a cold sore?

-Anyone who’s ever had a cold sore knows first-hand the urgency behind a search for fast and effective remedies.
+Anyone who’s ever had a cold sore knows first-hand the urgency behind a search for fast and effective home remedies.
 In fact, I’m often asked, “What is the best treatment for cold sores?”

-The Top Seven Cold Sore Treatments
+The Top 7 Cold Sore Treatments for Fast Recovery

 Here are the best ways to boost your immune system: